 For people living with Alzheimer’s or other forms of dementia, magazines are familiar and comfortable.
 Print affirms human connection as it conveys permanence, credibility, and authenticity.

 When we visit memory care facilities in the Dallas-Fort Worth area to lead singalongs, we often see residents with magazines … sometimes reading them, sometimes looking at pictures, sometimes just holding them.

 In March of 2022, we started publishing Joyful Memories, a printed magazine designed for families to share with loved ones living with dementia.
 Content is timeless and intergenerational, featuring original and curated pictures, stories, poems, and jokes.
 This magazine provides a comfortable and familiar experience, helping people living with dementia connect with memories and emotions.

 The magazine is made possible by the generosity of individual donors.
-It costs approximately $5,000 to launch each new issue.
-As donations allow, we plan to produce new issues approximately every 6-7 weeks.
+It costs approximately $6,000 to launch each new issue.

 Joyful Memories features: